marked-gil/unittest-studentclass/README.md

     * The patch method we’ve imported can be used as a decorator or a context manager.
 We’ll use a context manager for our test method.
     * Note that we’re importing the `student class` at the top of the file and that’s why we use `student.requests.get` to access it.

+## To Practice on...

+Extend the Student Class:
+1. Return a student's start date
+2. Factor in leap years when calculating a student's end date
+3. Display whether a student's been given an extension
+4. Keep track of a student's scores